jonigl/ollama-mcp-bridge/README.md

 2. **Version Check**: At startup, the bridge checks for newer versions and notifies if an update is available
 3. **Tool Collection**: Tools from all servers are collected and made available to Ollama
 4. **Chat Completion Request (`/api/chat` endpoint only)**: When a chat completion request is received on `/api/chat`:
-   - The request is forwarded to Ollama along with the list of all available tools
+   - The request is forwarded to Ollama (local or cloud) along with the list of all available tools
    - If Ollama chooses to invoke any tools, those tool calls are executed through the corresponding MCP servers
    - Tool responses are fed back to Ollama
+   - The process repeats in a loop until no more tool calls are needed
+   - Responses stream to the client in real-time throughout the entire process
-   - The final response (with tool results integrated) is returned to the client
+   - The final response (with all tool results integrated) is returned to the client
    - **This is the only endpoint where MCP server tools are integrated.**
 5. **Other Endpoints**: All other endpoints (except `/api/chat`, `/health`, and `/version`) are fully proxied to the underlying Ollama server with no modification.
 6. **Logging**: All operations are logged using loguru for debugging and monitoring